Welding of Dissimilar Materials: Aluminum Foil Busbar to Copper Bar

-Battery system manufacturers require cost-effective, fast and reliable welding methods for thin aluminum and copper foil applications.
+Battery system manufacturers require cost-effective, fast, and reliable welding methods for thin aluminum and copper foil applications.
 Non-contact laser welding offers an attractive option, but has not been usable in the past with foil thicknesses below 200 µm.
 This was because existing fiber laser sources could not deliver their power with the necessary spatial distribution.
 Specifically, a high-power fiber laser produced damage on the top foil sheet, while low-power fiber lasers didn’t achieve adequate weld penetration.
-Now, a new type of Adjustable Ring Mode (ARM) fiber laser with a high brightness center beam overcomes these limitations.
+The Adjustable Ring Mode (ARM) fiber laser with a single-mode center beam overcomes these limitations.

-A high-quality, full-penetration weld was achieved, without damage to the thin aluminum foil (see figure).
-The process produced no spatter, and did not require the use of filler wire.
-The reason for these positive results is that the ARM laser ring beam first preheats the material to increase the material absorption.
-Then, the center beam, with its high brightness (high energy density but low total energy), performs the actual welding without damaging the material by introducing in too much heat.
-Finally, the independly controlled ramp down of the ring power allows the material to cool in a controlled manner, thus minimizing weld pool turbulence and eliminating spatter.
-Application Field Laser welding of thin foils and heat sensitive materials for battery and e-mobility applications.
-This includes copper foil stack and foil to tab welding in the battery industry, and aluminum sheet to copper bar welding.
+A high-quality, full-penetration weld was achieved, without damage to the thin aluminum foil (see figure 2).
+The process produced no spatter and did not require the use of filler wire.
+The reason for these positive results is that the ARM laser stabilizes the keyhole welding depth with the ring beam.
+The single-mode center beam, with its high brightness (high energy density but low total energy), performs the actual welding without damaging the material by introducing in too much heat.
+Finally, the independently controlled ramp down of the ring power allows the material to cool in a controlled manner, thus minimizing weld pool turbulence and eliminating spatter.